eric15342335/comp2113-engg1340-group-project/README.md

 ## Generation of random game sets or events

-We used normal distribution to generate the percentage change of the stock price for each new round.
+We used normal distribution to generate the percentage change in the stock price for each new round.

 See [our documentation on events.h](https://eric15342335.github.io/comp2113-engg1340-group-project/events_8h.html) regarding how such distribution can be manipulated to suit our needs.